 To stick to your plan, make your workout the first thing you do in the morning or schedule it on your calendar and make sure nothing else gets in the way.

-Try to head out for a brisk walk or a bike ride before your holiday dinner, invite a family member to join you or start a holiday tradition and get the entire family outside for a game of football or catch.
+Try to head out for a brisk walk or a bike ride before your party, invite a family member to join you or start a tradition and get the entire family outside for a game of football or catch.